Neko Project II

 * Debug features

 : Add the line I286SAVE=true into np21(nt).ini.
-Click on the cat icon to access a few debug features, including a memory viewer and disassembler (albeit crappy ones).Making LLS lag less
+Click on the cat icon to access a few debug features, including a memory viewer and disassembler (albeit crappy ones).Making LLS run faster

-For some reason LLS requires expanded memory for the Stage 5 Yuuka boss fight.
+For some reason LLS requires expanded memory for the Stage 5 Yuuka boss fight when playing as Reimu, and will freeze if expanded memory is unavailable.
 Unfortunately, loading an expanded memory manager generally adds significant overhead to processing.
 If you're using Neko Project II, however, this can be circumvented by specially prepared drivers:

 * Download this archive